 - The Leitrim edit suite is in the Leitrim Sculpture Centre in Manorhamilton.

-Sign up to the Creative Heartlands via https://www.tiny.cc/joincreativeheartlands to enable access to the edit suites.
-Initially contact for the hire/use of the edit suites can be made to Brian Kelly, the Creative Heartlands Film Manager, via
+Initially contact for the hire/use of the edit suites can be made to Brian Kelly, the Creative Heartlands Film Manager, via email@example.com.

 The Shooting equipment which includes a Sony FX9 with cinema lenses and a Sony A7 Mark III DSLR, will soon be available to hire at preferential rates to Creative Heartlands community members.
 As we set up usage protocols in the first instance to hire/use the equipment please contact Brian Kelly via firstname.lastname@example.org.